openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/validations/index.rst

 Overcloud deployment to find common issues early.

 The TripleO UI runs the validations automatically.
-Since Rocky is possible to run the validations using the TripleO CLI.
+Since Stein, it is possible to run the validations using the TripleO CLI.

 .. note:: The TripleO UI is marked for deprecation beginning with